nalabelle/druid-django/README.md

 # druid-dash
-Backend API for Druid in DRF with Dashboard for queries
+Backend API for Druid in DRF
+with Dashboard for queries and visualization